PostHog/posthog.com/contents/blog/recommended-reading.md

 ## [No Rules Rules by Reed Hastings](https://www.goodreads.com/book/show/49099937-no-rules-rules)
 **Recommended by [James Hawkins, CEO & Co-founder](/community/profiles/71)**

-When it came to envisioning the sort of culture he wanted to build at PostHog, no other book was as influential for James as this exploration of Netflix’s company culture.
+When it came to envisioning the sort of culture he wanted to build at PostHog, no was more influential for James as this exploration of Netflix’s company culture.
 PostHog doesn’t copy Netflix’s approach completely, but we definitely share some of the underlying philosophies.

-“No Rules Rules clarified how we should totally trust each person here,” says James.
-“It also helped us realize just how much a smaller, stronger, and better paid group of people can accomplish…It’s just so counter to the way that other companies operate, where they focus on the whole function.”
+**James' review:** “No Rules Rules clarified how we should totally trust each person here.
+It also helped us realize just how much a smaller, stronger, and better paid group of people can accomplish...
+It’s just so counter to the way that other companies operate, where they focus on the whole function.”

 > **Putting it into practice:** We validated a lot of Netflix’s rules when [hiring our first five employees](/blog/posthog-first-five) — and we’ve rolled them into [our overall culture](/about).